-Equations, inequalities, absolute value, functions, exponential and logarithmic functions, systems of equations, matrix algebra and limits.
+Equations, inequalities, absolute value, functions, exponential and logarithmic functions, systems of equations, and matrix algebra.

 To prepare students for the Administrative Science calculus courses Math 131, 132.

 Primarily freshmen or sophomores with majors in Administrative Science and some students in the biological sciences or agriculture.